-Once approved for work study, you must take a job that involves direct service to other veterans.
+Once approved for work-study, you must take a job that involves direct service to other veterans.
 Clover Park Technical College offers a few jobs that meet this requirement.
-For more info contact Glenda Epps, Clover Park Technical College’s Veterans Certified Official, at 253-589-5581 or firstname.lastname@example.org.
+For more info contact the Clover Park Technical College’s Veterans Certified Official at 253-589-5581.

 Finding a Job

-Upon completion of the Work Study Orientation, students may begin to seek employment on campus by visiting departments and speaking with supervisors regarding site eligibility for potential placements.
-For off campus employment please contact Monica Selby.
+CPTC Work Study positions are posted on Handshake.com.
+Students may also begin to seek employment on campus by visiting departments and speaking with supervisors regarding site eligibility for potential placements.

-Clover Park Technical College does not guarantee that each student will be placed in a work study position.
-If you require additional assistance in finding a job, please contact Monica Selby, Clover Park Technical College’s Program Specialist, at 253-589-5802 or by email at email@example.com.
+Clover Park Technical College does not guarantee that each student will be placed in a work-study position.